Stable NLS solitons in a cubic-quintic medium with a delta-function potential: Explicit solutions

 Thus, the solutions in \eqref{pinnedsol} take the form of

 For $k=3/4$, a similar procedure applied to the `front soliton' given in Eq.~(11) of \cite{bm} yields a solution

-As can be seen in Section~\ref{num.sec} by comparing the bifurcation diagrams for solutions in free space to those with $\epsilon >0$, solutions with $k>3/4$ only exist in the presence of the delta-potential.
+As can be seen in Section~\ref{num.sec} by comparing the bifurcation diagrams for solutions in free space to those with $\epsilon >0$, solutions with $k>3/4$ only exist in the presence of the potential.
 In other words, regime (B) above is void for $\epsilon =0$.
-Therefore, no free-space solutions are available that could be pinned to the delta-potential by the same sort of surgery as above, and one has to integrate the equation manually.
+Therefore, no free-space solutions are available that could be pinned to the delta potential by the same sort of surgery as above, and one has to integrate the equation manually.
 We integrate \eqref{sepvar} using an Euler substitution, which yields

 where the integration constant $c=c_{\pm ,k,\epsilon }\in \mathbb{R}$ can be determined from \eqref{uopm}.
 The expressions for the integration constants are somewhat cumbersome.
-They can be computed using Mathematica, which yields\footnote{The positivity of the expressions under the square roots can be checked by plotting their graphs (as functions of $\epsilon $ and $k$) in Mathematica.}
+They can be computed using Mathematica, which yields \footnote{ The positivity of the expressions under the square roots can be checked by plotting their graphs (as functions of $\epsilon $ and $k$) in Mathematica.}

 and